BrunoMNDantas/Repository4J/README.md

 ### TimedCacheRepository

-`TimedCacheRepository` is an implementation of `ValidCacheRepository` that checks the validity of entities based on the time they are cached.
+`TimedCacheRepository` is an extension of `ValidCacheRepository` that checks the validity of entities based on the time they are cached.
 If the cached time of an entity exceeds the `expirationTime`, the entity is considered not valid and will be fetched from the source repository.

 <p align="center">
 	<img src = "https://raw.githubusercontent.com/BrunoMNDantas/Repository4J/master/docs/TimedCacheRepository.png">